Initial State Dependent Dynamics Across Many-body Localization Transition: III. Density Imbalance for various kink initial states

 Now we study the disorder dependence of the density imbalance for various kink states. \Fig{diffh} shows $I(t)$ vs time for $V=t_0$ and various disorder strengths with $h > 2t_0$, which is the transition point of the corresponding non-interacting system.
 As the disorder strength increases, the power-law decay in the density imbalance slowly gets suppressed and $\gamma$ decreases monotonically with $h$ for all the initial states.
 Starting from a 1-kink initial state $I(t)$ shows saturation after the initial rapid decay for $h \ge h_{1kink} =4t_0$.
 Note that $h_{1kink} < h_c=6.3t_0$ obtained from the level spacing ratio.
 Thus, the density imbalance from 1-kink state underestimates the value of MBL transition point.
 But $h_{1kink}$ indicates the onset of localization of a fraction of many-body eigenstates or else the imbalance would have decayed to zero.
 Furthermore, the density imbalance starting from higher kink states, such as 7-kink or CDW initial state, shows power-law decay with non-zero value of $\gamma$ for much larger values of the aperiodic potential.
 The critical disorder $h_{N_{kinks}}$ at which the density imbalance of a $N_{kink}$ initial state starts showing a saturation with $\gamma \sim0$ , which is generally considered to be an indication of the onset of MBL phase~\cite{Mirlin_long,Mirlin_imb_HF}, is a monotonically increasing function of $N_{kinks}$.
 The transition point obtained from the time evolution of imbalance for large kink states like 7-kink state is close to the one obtained from the level spacing ratio $h_{7kinks} \sim h_c$.
 But for the CDW state, which has been most extensively used in experimental and theoretical studies $h_{CDW} > h_c$.

 The behaviour of $\gamma$ as a function of $h$ for various initial state can be explained in terms of the disorder dependence of NPR of the corresponding initial states in the eigenbasis of the Hamiltonian.
 Panel [c] of \Fig{matel} shows $NPR$ vs $h$ for $V=t_0$ and $L=16$ for various kink initial states.
 As the disorder strength increases and a significant fraction of many-body eigenstates get localized, the fraction of eigenstates that contribute to the 1-kink state reduces significantly such that $NPR \sim 10^{-4}$ for $h \ge 4t_0$.
 This is consistent with $\gamma \rightarrow 0$ for $h \ge 4t_0$ for a 1-kink initial state.
 In fact as $h$ increases, $NPR$ decreases for all the initial states and the disorder values at which $NPR$ for $N_{kinks}$ state vanishes is close to the $h_{N_{kinks}}$ at which exponent $\gamma \sim 0$.
 We have also shown the trend of the diagonal and off-diagonal elements of $I(t=0)$ as a function of $h$ in \Fig{matel}.
+In the completely delocalized phase, $I_{diag}=0$ for all the initial states but for any finite fraction of localized many-body eigenstates, $I_{diag}$ is finite and is larger for initial states with lower values of $N_{kinks}$.
 As the strength of the aperiodic potential increases the diagonal elements approach one indicating suppressed decay of the density imbalance and stronger memory of the initial state.